vivax3794/Python-Ideas-blog/anti-lambda.md

 But let's now look at the standard lib and see if it can help us!

 ## The standard lib
-here [operator](https://docs.python.org/3/library/operator.html) is out friend, specifically [operator.itemgetter](https://docs.python.org/3/library/operator.html#operator.itemgetter) is the tool we need!
+here [operator](https://docs.python.org/3/library/operator.html) is our friend, specifically [operator.itemgetter](https://docs.python.org/3/library/operator.html#operator.itemgetter) is the tool we need!
 > Return a callable object that fetches item from its operand using the operand’s __getitem__() method.

 This sounds like exactly what we need! now let's see how this can be used to remove that pesky lambda: